netelder/first_app/Home.md

 * [Version Control] with Git using [RubyMine]
 * [RVM] easy to upgrade to newer version of [Rails on Rails].
 * [Running Spork Server] inside [RubyMine]
-* [Convert to PostgreSQL] Coming soon.
+* [Convert to PostgreSQL] for development and testing
 * [Data Model] for Sample App starting in chapter 6.
 * [Rails Console] running inside [RubyMine]
 * [Extras](wiki/extras)
 * [Additional References]

 What editors have I tried?
-Well, [Aquamacs] was my first choice because I am a long time emacs user (since 1980).
+Well, [Aquamacs] was my first choice because I am a long time emacs user (since 1980 with [Multics emacs]).
 I did a lot of work setting up the environment and it works pretty well.
 But it is still and editor and not as much knowledge other tools used like SCSS.
 Another was [MacVim] with a ton of rails extensions.
 Very nice editor and like it almost as much as [Aquamacs].
 I even wrote some extensions for [BBEdit] but it was much harder to extend and I gave up.
 The old gold standard, [textmate] was used for part of 3.0 version of [Ruby on Rails Tutorial] but since I did not purchase version 1.5 I could not try out version 2.
 So I took a pass on it this time around.
 [Sublime Text 2] is great and I would recommend it over [textmate] now.

 ### FLASH ###
 * **04/20/2012** [RubyMine] version 4.0.3 released and includes several [bug fixes].